Table Question Answering in the Era of Large Language Models: A Comprehensive Survey of Tasks, Methods, and Evaluation: Limitations

 \section{Limitations}

 In this study, we present a survey on TQA with LLMs.
-Related surveys are discussed in Appendix \ref{compare_survey}, and we plan to continuously incorporate additional approaches with more detailed analyses.
+Related surveys are discussed in Appendix \ref{compare_survey}.
 Despite our best efforts, certain limitations remain.

-\paragraph{References and Methods.} We collected papers published before August 2025, which means that works appearing after this time are not included.
-We will continue to monitor the literature and update the survey accordingly.
+\paragraph{References and Methods.} We collected papers published before April 2026, which means that works appearing after this time are not included.
 The majority of papers were retrieved from venues such as ACL, EMNLP, NAACL, NeurIPS, ICLR, and arXiv, using English-language queries.
 This approach may have led to the omission of works published in other languages.
 Furthermore, due to space constraints, we are unable to provide exhaustive technical details for all methods covered in this survey.

 \paragraph{Survey Scope.} This survey focuses exclusively on table question answering.
 Our objective is to provide a comprehensive and detailed overview of the task’s characteristics, challenges, corresponding modeling methods, as well as emerging topics for future research.
 This focus excludes other table-related tasks, such as table generation and summarization.